thi-ng/blog/2016/20160105-evolutionary-failures.md

 nested [S-expression](https://en.wikipedia.org/wiki/S-expression) using simple Clojure vectors and symbols.
-For cross-over and mutation operations I used the [fast-zip](https://github.com/akhudek/fast-zip) library, a faster, drop-in replacement for Clojure’s built-in [clojure.zip](https://crossclj.info/ns/org.clojure/clojure/latest/clojure.zip.html) namespace.
+For cross-over and mutation operations I used the [fast-zip](https://github.com/akhudek/fast-zip) library, a faster, drop-in replacement for Clojure's built-in [clojure.zip](https://crossclj.info/ns/org.clojure/clojure/latest/clojure.zip.html) namespace.
 A [zipper](https://en.wikipedia.org/wiki/Zipper_%28data_structure%29) allows us to traverse a tree structure in a linear manner, whilst also supporting ascend/descend and sibling navigation at any point.
 That makes it very easy to pick a random tree node/branch and edit/replace it in a functional manner.
-And since we’re dealing with immutable data, this “editing” is of course non-destructive and would be quite involved without using zippers.
+And since we're dealing with immutable data, this "editing" is of course non-destructive and would be quite involved without using zippers.
 Btw.
 Tommy Hall has a [great introduction to zippers (and GP using S-Expressions)](https://www.thattommyhall.com/2013/08/23/genetic-programming-in-clojure-with-zippers/).